-The employer shall grant paid leave to employees to attend employment related education courses in accordance with the provisions of the Employment Relations Act.
+The employer shall grant paid leave to employees to attend employment related education courses in accordance with the provisions of Appendix A of this agreement.
 If the Employment Relations Act is repealed, these clauses will no longer apply and will revert to the clause 10(f) - Paid Education Leave - arrangements as per the Consenting Parties Early Childhood Collective Employment Contract 1999-2001.